VioletteK/mutual_network/README.md

  Then for each time, calculate the mean MI on each annulus.
  After it, it saves the time when the max of the MI occurs for each annulus and plot it (for the raw and filtered with `savgol_filter` data) with a linear regression.
  The slope of the obtained line is the *speed of diffusion*.

+## `Analysis_colormap_vm` :
+ It plots the colormap of Vm at each time and can also plot the vm of each neuron as a function of time.